 At summer’s conclusion, I attended Central Missouri State College in Warrensburg, and after remaining there a while, enrolled at the University of Missouri-St. Louis.
 With a major in Sociology and several hours in Anthropology and Psychology, I graduated in 1971 with a Bachelor of Arts Degree.

-In 1972 I was appointed an officer with the Missouri Board of Probation and Parole in St. Louis and worked my way up through the ranks in various locations, ultimately serving as administrator in 1996.
+In 1972 I was appointed an officer with a Missouri governmental agency in St. Louis and worked my way up through the ranks in various locations, ultimately serving as an administrator beginning in 1996.
 After a thirty-three and a half year career, I retired in 2006, and with the newfound free time, I completed my first novel, SOUTHERN PASSAGE.
 As is true with many first-novelists, I took what I knew for the endeavor and wrote about it, falling back on my love of all-things-railroading and memories of childhood train trips with my dad and brothers for inspiration.

 My interest in playing guitar took off as a high school junior and has continued to this day.
 I’ve written several songs over the years and my brother and I periodically drag out our Martins and entertain ourselves while working our way through the beers and the words and chords on fading sheets of my music and his.